chufangao/TTM-RE/README.md

 # TTM-RE
 ACL2024: TTM-RE Memory-Augmented Document-Level Relation Extraction

 Please see the scripts folder for example run files.
+Specifically, see run_roberta_rank.sh for the best results.

 Please cite:
 ```